+The results of the present paper are based on the analysis of the $O(N)$ non-linear $\sigma$-model, which provides the full low-energy description of the system.
+We find the ground state wave-function for the non-linear $\sigma$-model in a finite volume, compute the reduced density matrix $\rho_A$ and obtain its spectrum, Eq.~(\ref{eq:spectrumintro}).
+From this spectrum, we then compute the entanglement entropy.
+This procedure is very similar to the correlation matrix technique used to find the entanglement spectrum and entanglement entropy in a free bosonic field theory,\cite{Peschel} except we pay special attention to the compact nature of the order parameter manifold.
+We also separately confirm the result on entanglement entropy (\ref{DeltaS}) by performing replica method calculations on the non-linear $\sigma$-model in the path-integral formulation (see Appendix).
+We stress that all our results are exact in the large system limit.

-Our conclusions are based on two calculations.
-The first involves a simple quantum mechanical model of two coupled quantum $O(N)$ rotors $\vec{n}_A$ and $\vec{n}_B$, representing the average order parameter in each subsystem, \beq H = \frac{c^2 \vec{L}^2_A}{2 \rho_s V_A} + \frac{c^2 \vec{L}^2_B}{2 \rho_s V_B} - J \vec{n}_A \cdot \vec{n}_B \eeq Here $\vec{L}_{A,B}$ is the angular momentum of each rotor. $V_A$, $V_B$ and $V$ denote the volumes of each subsystem and of the total system respectively.
+Curiously, to get an intuition about our exact results it is sufficient to consider a simple quantum mechanical model of two coupled quantum $O(N)$ rotors $\vec{n}_A$ and $\vec{n}_B$, representing the average order parameter in subsystem $A$ and its complement $B$, \beq H = \frac{c^2 \vec{L}^2_A}{2 \rho_s V_A} + \frac{c^2 \vec{L}^2_B}{2 \rho_s V_B} - J \vec{n}_A \cdot \vec{n}_B \eeq Here $\vec{L}_{A,B}$ is the angular momentum of each rotor. $V_A$, $V_B$ and $V$ denote the volumes of each subsystem and of the total system respectively.
 We choose the coupling $J \sim \rho_s L^{d-2}$ appropriately to reflect the finite order-parameter stiffness of the system.
-It is straightforward to find the spectrum of the Hamiltonian (\ref{Hrotor}) in the limit $\rho_s L^{d-1}/c \gg 1$.
-The entanglement properties of the ground state wave-function are precisely as described above.
+One finds that the entanglement Hamiltonian corresponding to the ground state wave-function of this model, indeed, has a tower of states form and reproduces the logarithmic correction to the entanglement entropy in Eq.~(\ref{DeltaS}).